PSModule/Invoke-Pester/README.md

 ## How This Action Processes Your Tests

 1. **Prerequisite Setup**
-   - Installs required PowerShell modules (Pester, PSScriptAnalyzer) if they're not present.
+   - Installs required PowerShell modules if they're not present.
    - Imports the modules so the testing framework is ready to use.

 2. **Loading Inputs and Configuration**